greim/hoxy/readme.markdown

 This may come in useful in all sorts of scenarios, especially for complex production environments that are hard to debug and test against.

-Browser Requirements
+System Requirements
 --------------------

-Hoxy works in any browser that can be configured to use a proxy.
+Hoxy requires node.js to run, version 0.3 or higher.
+Any browser can be used that can be configured to use a proxy, and that can see hoxy over the network.
+Since it's a typical client/server relationship, there's no need for the browser to be running on the same machine as the server.

 Features
 --------